-Ahead of Week 12 in college football, PFF Lead Draft Analyst Mike Renner has updated his Top 100 Big Board for the 2020 NFL Draft.
-Player evaluations are still far from complete with so much football left to play, but this is where Renner sees the 2020 class right now.
+With the Senior Bowl now in the books, PFF Lead Draft Analyst Mike Renner has updated his Top 100 Big Board for the 2020 NFL Draft.
+The evaluation process will continue this week in Mobile, but this is where Renner sees the 2020 class right now.

 [Editor's Note: All EDGE and ELITE subscribers have access to PFF's 2020 NFL Draft Guide, which includes player profiles, advanced stats and grades for over 100 prospects.
 Subscribe today to gain access!]